Stelliro/Koromali/README.md

 *   **Advanced Syntax Highlighting:** Full Python syntax highlighting that adapts instantly to your chosen theme.
 *   **Intelligent Code Completion:** Smart suggestions, function signature hints, and detailed tooltips powered by the Jedi engine.
 *   **Go to Definition:** Instantly jump to the definition of any class, function, or variable with a single keypress (`F12`).
-*   **Efficient Text Editing:** Enjoy modern editor features like line numbers, auto-indentation (tabs or spaces), automatic bracket/quote pairing, and multi-line editing.
+*   **Efficient Text Editing:** Enjoy modern editor features like line numbers, auto-indexntation (tabs or spaces), automatic bracket/quote pairing, and multi-line editing.
 *   **Powerful Find & Replace:** A familiar and robust dialog for searching within files, with support for case sensitivity, whole words, and more.

 ---